13w13/AI-Waste-Sorting-Web-App-Pytorch/readme.md

 You will find our notebook used to train our model in /notebook folder and its html generated file.
 You can open it locally our use colab to use GPU instance provided by Google.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1-rC0ingheeVI6kjBm8YBEk9q2NPm3nB6#scrollTo=P1b-eEtXq6cT)

-1st neural network
-Resnet50 pre-train
-First, we will train a model based on Densenet121, using Federated learning approach.
-Specifically, we will create two (virtual) workers, `hospital_1` and `hospital_2`, where Histopathological images will be sent for training.
-Then the results from each worker is combined to build a privacy preserving classifier.
-Check the [notebook](https://github.com/avinassh/breast-cancer-prediction/blob/master/Detecting_Breast_Cancer_With_Federated_Learning.ipynb) for more details on training.
+First, we configured our own neural network with pytorch and then tested our results with the accuracy score.
+Then we used ResNet-50 CNN within the transfer learning method.
+Our maximum score was 97% accuracy.
 ResNet-50 is a convolutional neural network that is 50 layers deep.
-You can load a pretrained version of the network trained on more than a million images from the ImageNet database [1].
-The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
+You can load a pretrained version of the network trained on more than a million images from the ImageNet database The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
 As a result, the network has learned rich feature representations for a wide range of images.
+Once our model was trained, we exported its weights as a pth file "cnn2.pth" to use it in our web version deployed on heroku.

 ## Demo

-Check the demo [here](https://pytorch-cancer-prediction.herokuapp.com/).
-You can use following histopathological images for testing
+Check the demo [here](https://ml-app-pytorch.herokuapp.com/).
+You can use the dataset images for testing but also use your own images.
+Our model is not perfect and is only the beginning of neural network definition, so it will certainly have incorect predictions on a custom dataset.
+We will appreciate any recommendations or advices to improve our model!

 ### Malignant Samples